 - 1. Board committees are to help the Board do its job, not to help, advise or exercise authority over staff. - 2.
 Board committees will ordinarily undertake activities not delegated to the CEO such as by preparing policy alternatives and implications for Board consideration, or performing specific monitoring functions. - 3.
 Board committees may only speak or act for the Board when formally given such authority for specific and/or time-limited purposes.
 The Board will carefully state expectations for and authority of each committee (in the Board Committee Structure policy) in order not to conflict with authority delegated to the CEO. - 4.
 As the CEO works for the full Board, he or she will not be required to seek approval of a Board committee before an executive action. - This policy applies to any group formed by Board action, whether or not it is called a committee and regardless of whether it includes Board members.
 This policy does not apply to committees formed under the authority of the CEO. - 6.
 Unless specifically authorized by the Board, a Board Committee may not make any commitment of organizational resources or funds. - 7.
-In the event an elected committee position becomes vacant between winter board meetings, the Board Chair shall appoint a successor to serve until the next winter board meeting election.
+In the event an elected committee position becomes vacant the Board Chair shall appoint a successor to serve until the next election cycle prior to annual committee assignemts at the Spring/Summer Board meeting.